Emergence of Cooperation in the thermodynamic limit: Game of Chicken

-Plotting Magnetization $(m)$ as in Eq. (\ref{eq16}), we see from Fig. \ref{fig3:} that as the reputation $r$ increases more than $s/2$, more players choose straight as choosing swerve would bring a higher loss in reputation.
+Plotting game magnetization $m_g$ as in Eq.~(\ref{eq18}), we see from Fig.~\ref{fig3:} that as the reputation $r$ increases more than $s/2$, more players choose straight as choosing swerve would bring in more loss to one's reputation.
 Similarly, when $r<s/2$ then players would rather choose to swerve and not get injured.
-Further, it should be noted from Eq. (\ref{eq16}) that as the cost of injury increases (see Fig. \ref{fig3:} inset), the Magnetization becomes more positive implying that more players choose to swerve or cooperate.
+Further, it should be noted from Eq.~(\ref{eq18}) that as the cost of injury increases (see inset of Fig.~\ref{fig3:}), the game magnetization becomes more positive implying that more players choose to swerve or cooperate.

-Since game of Chicken and Hawk-Dove game are equivalent in game theory, it can be inferred from the above results that for Hawk-Dove game as the value of resource increases keeping the cost of injury constant, then more fraction of players choose the Hawk strategy (defect) or fight for the resource.
-Further, when the cost of injury increases then the players are reluctant to fight for the resource as getting injured is more expensive.
-Thus, larger fraction of players end up choosing Dove strategy(cooperate), i.e., sharing the resource when cost of injury is high.